peteroupc/peteroupc.github.io/randomfunc.md

 The idiom `RNDINT((1 << b) - 1)` is a na&iuml;ve way of generating a **uniform random `b`-bit integer** (with maximum 2<sup>`b`</sup> - 1).

 In practice, memory is usually divided into _bytes_, or 8-bit integers in the interval [0, 255].
-In this case, a block of memory can be filled with random bits&mdash;
+In this case, a block of system memory can be filled with random bits&mdash;

 - by setting each byte in the block to `RNDINT(255)`, or
 - via a PRNG (or another device or program that simulates a "source of random numbers"), if it outputs one or more 8-bit chunks at a time.